 The electroweak force is a unified formulation of two of the four known natural forces: electromagnetism and the weak force.
-While there is only one force carrier linked to the electromagnetic force: the photon, there are three different force carriers linked to the weak interaction: the W+, W- and $Z^o$ particles (also known as intermediate vector bosons).
-The electroweak unification theory developed by Weinberg, Salam, and Glashow in 1979, predicts that the force carriers of the weak interaction were massless bosons above the unification energy, on the order of 100 GeV to 250 GeV.
-However as the universe cooled down below this energy, the W+, W- and $Z^o$ particles acquired mass due to spontaneous symmetry breaking.
-In other words, the masses of the W+, W- and $Z^o$ particles arise from interactions with the Higgs field which has a non-zero average value in every point in space.
+While there is only one force carrier linked to the electromagnetic force: the photon, there are three different force carriers linked to the weak interaction: the W+, W- and Z^o particles (also known as intermediate vector bosons, weak nuclear force carriers, etc.).
+The electroweak unification theory developed by Weinberg, Salam, and Glashow in 1979, predicts that the force carriers of the weak interaction are massless above the unification energy (on the order of 100 GeV to 250 GeV).
+However as the universe cooled down below this energy, the W+, W- and Z^o bosons acquired mass due to spontaneous symmetry breaking.
+In other words, the masses of the W+, W- and Z^o particles arise from interactions with the Higgs field which has a non-zero average value in every point in space (ordinary 3D space).
 By the way, a Higgs boson is a ripple in the Higgs field which may be observed when the Higgs field is disturbed.
 Photons, on the other hand, did not acquire any mass and continued being massless.

-In summary, the electroweak theory predicts that above the unification energy, the electromagnetic force and the weak force would merge into a single force known as the electroweak interaction.
-The W+, W- and $Z^{\circ}$ bosons were discovered in 1983 at CERN with masses very similar to the predicted values.
+In summary, the electroweak theory predicts that above the unification energy, the electromagnetic force and the weak force merge into a single force known as the electroweak force.
+The W+, W- and Z° bosons were discovered in 1983 at CERN with masses very similar to the predicted values.
+The measured values of these masses, in kilograms, are